kuleuven/mango-mdschema/tutorial/README.md

 check that the metadata is compatible with the schema, what requirements are checked and what the consequences of mismatches are.

+First we import what we need.
+The `Schema` class is the most important tool in this package: it reads a schema from file, validates it and lets you validate and apply metadata. `check_metadata()` is a function called by the `apply()` method of a `Schema` but you can use it to validate a dictionary of metadata against a schema.

 ``` python
 from mango_mdschema import Schema, check_metadata
 ```

+Create a schema by providing the path to the file.
+(In the future, `pathlib.Path` objects will also be accepted).

 ``` python
 my_schema = Schema('book-v2.0.0-published.json')
 ```

+Provide the metadata as a dictionary with not-namespaced attribute names and values (see below for specifications).

 ``` python
 my_metadata = {